anydotcrypto/docs.any.sender/docs/echoWalkthrough/README.md

-# Echo Walkthrough
+# Echo Walkthrough - any.sender tutorial

+any.sender is a general-purpose transaction relayer and its only job is to guarantee your transactions get accepted in the Ethereum blockchain by a deadline.

-Any.sender is a general purpose transaction relayer that is responsible for getting a transaction delivered.
-You can configure the payload to anything you like, but in this demo we just send a string message to an echo contract.
+You can configure the payload as you like, but in this tutorial, we will just send a string message to an echo contract.

-The echo contract just echoes whatever is sent to it in an event.
-You can take a look at the contract [here](https://ropsten.etherscan.io/address/0xFDE83bd51bddAA39F15c1Bf50E222a7AE5831D83#code).
-Also take a look at the [Internal Transactions tab](https://ropsten.etherscan.io/address/0xFDE83bd51bddAA39F15c1Bf50E222a7AE5831D83#internaltx), since any.sender relays your transaction via a Relay contract your transaction will show up as an internal transaction.
+Our example echo contract can be found [here](https://ropsten.etherscan.io/address/0xFDE83bd51bddAA39F15c1Bf50E222a7AE5831D83#code).

+All transactions sent using any.sender is processed via our Relay contract to record a log that we completed the job (and thus enforce accountability).
+Check out the [Internal Transactions tab](https://ropsten.etherscan.io/address/0xFDE83bd51bddAA39F15c1Bf50E222a7AE5831D83#internaltx) to find your job!

 **Note**: The whole demo takes place on the Ropsten network, so ensure that any urls you use (e.g. etherscan, infura) are for that network.